Israel Studies Graduate Grants

 A letter of recommendation from your adviser or other committee member is also required.
 If there is interest in teaching, the adviser must indicate that they believe that developing and teaching a course would be a good use of the student’s time during the year in question.
 The adviser should e-mail their letter to email@example.com with the applicant’s full name and “Israel Studies Graduate Grant” in the title of the email.

-Candidates who apply for the Winter/Spring cycle will be notified mid-November.
+Candidates who apply for the winter/spring cycle will be notified in early winter.

 Funds will be disbursed within 6-8 weeks of award notification.